 Camden County NJ Manslaughter Defense Attorney

-Criminal Lawyer with Offices in Haddonfield, New Jersey
+Criminal Lawyer with Offices in Collingswood, New Jersey

 The crime of manslaughter is often characterized by a killing in the heat of passion after being provoked.
 It can be either a first or second degree crime depending on the circumstances which means a conviction can result in several life changing consequences including an extremely lengthy prison term.
 If you have been charged with manslaughter, it is crucial that you speak to an experienced and knowledgeable attorney that help you get the most desirable result in your case.